Table of Contents

 Lemons and Limes

 The quintessential essential.
 A large percentage of mixed drinks call for lemon or lime juice and/or garnish.
-Don’t punish yourself with a the pre-bottled juice at the market, when it’s so easy to grab a couple lemons and limes every time your at the grocery store and squeeze your own.
+Don’t punish yourself with the pre-bottled juice at the market, when it’s so easy to grab a couple lemons and limes every time you're at the grocery store and squeeze your own.
 Your tastebuds will thank you time and time again!

 A true essential these days, you can pour this with any base spirit and have a wonderfully delicious bubbly concoction within a moment’s notice.
 Pro tip: combine with a lemon or lime - cut in half and squeeze, drop a wedge in or express the peel, rub the glass rim with the exterior of the fruit and drop it in for the win!

 Make your own mocktail with the Perrier Carbonated Mineral Water by blending together some strawberry puree, vanilla syrup and chilled Perrier.
 It’s a really refreshing drink for a hot summer day.
 Best to make your favorite mojito, Tom Collins, and spritzes.

 Do you know you can actually detox with sparkling water?
 Lime-flavored bubly Sparkling Water mixed with ginger and lime juice will do just that.
 It cleans the palate and enhances the digestion with the carbonation in it.
 It also makes a wonderful lime soda cocktail mixed with your favorite vodka.

 Keep a six pack or two at the ready!
 So many of your dropper’s by will want a Moscow Mule and if you have ginger beer, limes, vodka and stylish copper mugs on hand, they’ll think you planned their arrival!
 We know you want a mule, too.
 So do it for yourself.